Voxel-Fox-Ltd/Novus/docs/logging.rst

 Setting Up Logging
 ===================

-*disfox* logs errors and debug information via the :mod:`logging` python module.
+*novus* logs errors and debug information via the :mod:`logging` python module.
 It is strongly recommended that the logging module is configured, as no errors or warnings will be output if it is not set up.
 Configuration of the ``logging`` module can be as simple as::